Chevy Traverse years to avoid — most common problems

 The 2009 model had loads of complaints in this direction.
 Also, the 2016 model year had multiple reports of broken 35R clutch wave plates inside the transmission.
 Thankfully, with the introduction of the second-generation models, transmission issues are a thing of the past for Chevy Traverse.

-Which Chevy traverse years to avoid?
+Worst Chevy traverse years to avoid

 First-generation Traverse (2009-2011 model years)